omruhela/30_Days_Python/README.md

 # 30_Days_Python
-A 30-day Python learning challenge documenting daily practice, concepts, and mini projects.
+A 30-day Python learning challenge.
-# 🐍 30 Days of Python Learning
 ### by Om Ruhela

-🚀 A self-learning challenge to master Python in 30 days
 📅 Started on: 21/01/2026

 ---